MaiHanNguyen1404/CreativeCoding_Blog/posts/week-5.md

             unsorted.push ({ r, g, b, a, br })
          })

+         // Using the quicksort funtcion to sort the unsorted array
-         const sorted = quicksort (unsorted).reverse ()
+         // then reverses the order of elements const sorted = quicksort (unsorted).reverse ()

          // Create an empty rgba array
          let rgba = []

-         sorted.forEach (e => {
+         // Iterate over each element (e) in the sorted array sorted.forEach (e => {
-            rgba.push (e.r)
+            // Push these extracted values (from e)
+            // in correct order red, green, blue, alpha to the rgba array rgba.push (e.r)
             rgba.push (e.g)
             rgba.push (e.b)
             rgba.push (e.a)
          })

+         // Uint8ClampedArray: Each element in the typed array
+         // represents a single color channel value (red, green, blue, or alpha)
+         // and is clamped to a valid range (0-255
-         rgba = new Uint8ClampedArray (rgba)
+         // Convert the rgba array into a proper image data storing array rgba = new Uint8ClampedArray (rgba)

          const new_data = this.ctx.createImageData (1, dim.y)

          new_data.data.set (rgba)